-Local user groups (non-profit)
+Local user groups (non-profit) entitled to be Representative Members Back to Hiring Index

-We primarily exist to provide a facility for the community, so we may need to be sympathetic to local user groups that cannot afford the full published rate, at least in the short term.
+We primarily exist to provide a facility for the community, so although the default position is that local user groups pay the published hire charges, we may need to be sympathetic to groups that cannot afford the full published rate, at least in the short term.
+However, for any reduction to be considered, the user group must have elected a person to be a Representative Member on the committee, and he/she must be an 'active' member, attending meetings etc. like any other trustee.

-However, unless the circumstances are exceptional (such as during the COVID pandemic in 2021-22), some charge must be made, as a contribution to running costs, similar to the example above for charitable bookings.
+Unless the circumstances are exceptional (such as during the COVID pandemic in 2021-22), a basic charge must be made, as a contribution to running costs, similar to the example above for charitable bookings.